Chat with us, powered by LiveChat

 AI’s most promising applications lie in predictive analytics.
 Bringing a new medicine to market can take up to 14 years, with a single 12-month clinical trial generating as many as 3 million data points.
 Hence, one of the main problems in clinical trials that AI can solve is the inefficiency in data analysis, where vast amounts of complex data from trials are difficult to process quickly and accurately, leading to delays in drug development.

-AI can streamline data analysis and identify patterns faster, ultimately speeding up the trial process and reducing costs.
+With the help of healthcare technology, AI can streamline data analysis and identify patterns faster, ultimately speeding up the trial process and reducing costs.
 In fact, stakeholders are now keen to explore the ability of data science to handle complex genomic data, making precision medicine more achievable by identifying which treatments work best for specific genetic profiles.

 A notable project in this regard was unveiled in April 2024 by Aurigene, a subsidiary of Dr. Reddy’s Laboratories.
 It launched an AI and ML-powered drug discovery platform, which utilizes an iterative machine learning process to enable logical and efficient chemical design, speeding up the progression from hit identification to candidate nomination.